mikesapi/fasthpe/trunk/README.txt

 #########################
 Note: this software is able to run on Windows and Mac with minor tweaks.

+Prerequisites:
-1) Install the OPENCV Library (version 2.2 +)
+- Install the OPENCV Library (version 2.2 +)
-2) Install SoX sound processing software to play sounds in ubuntu: "sudo apt-get install sox")
+- Install SoX sound processing software to play sounds in ubuntu: "sudo apt-get install sox" (Only necessary for gunshot sound in game)

+Install:
+1) Unpack code: $ unzip fasthpe-0.1.zip -d /yourpath/'
-3) Open a terminal and navigate to the directory containing the code.
+2) Open a terminal and navigate to the directory containing the code.
-4) Type "make" to compile "fasthpe".
+3) Type "make" to compile "fasthpe".

-1) To run fasthpe on sample video file type "./fasthpe videos/ssm9.mpg".
+4) To run fasthpe on sample video file type "./fasthpe videos/ssm9.mpg".
-2) To play game yourself from webcam stream just type "./fasthpe"
+5) To play game yourself from webcam stream plug in webcam and just type "./fasthpe"

+Example:
+Open Terminal: CTRL+ALT t
+~$ cd ~/Downloads
+~$ unzip fasthpe-0.1.zip -d ~/your/path/
+~$ cd ~/your/path/fasthpe
+~$ make
+~$ ./fasthpe videos/ssm9.mpg